monikamun135/Development-and-tests-of-an-algorithm-for-style-and-authorship-attribution-of-paintings/README.md

 most straightforward, as the model only focuses on recognizing artists)

-- style_than_artist_fin.ipybn - model that relies on first identifying the style and then identifying the painter, but only from ones belonging to the determined style
+- style_than_artist_fin.ipybn - model that relies on first identifying the style and then identifying the painter, but only from those belonging to the determined style

 - dual_remade_fin.ipynb - model simultaneously recognizes both painters and styles and utilizes a loss function to incorporate both labels